k8snetworkplumbingwg/bond-cni/README.md

 ## Build

-It is recommended that Bond CNI be built with Go 1.12+ as dependencies are managed using go mod.
+It is recommended that Bond CNI be built with Go 1.12+ with dependencies managed using Go modules.

 - Build the source code to binary:

 ```
-#make build-bin
+make build-bin
 ```

 - Copy the binary to the CNI folder for the testing:

 ```
-# cp ./bin/bond /opt/cni/bin/
+cp ./bin/bond /opt/cni/bin/
 ```

 The binary should be placed at /opt/cni/bin on all nodes on which bonding will take place.
 That is all nodes to which a container with a bonded interface can be deployed.